devendranaga/devendranaga.github.io/_posts/2022-01-16-defending-against-port-scanners.markdown

 categories: cryptography, network security, c++
 ---

 I have been working on a personal IDPS project during the free time for learning and research purposes.
 This below article is one of the outcomes.
-The article primarily focuses on the TCP port scanner with SYN usecase.
+The article primarily focuses on defending against the TCP port scanner with SYN usecase.

 Port scanners are one of the primary methods to find out open ports on a device that is attached to the network.
 These open ports further can be used in the process of finding vulnerabilities in the device.
 Further port scanners would exploit OS specific default configuration parameters for the networking stack and they identify the OS based on these (signatures).